If you want to comment on this post, you can do so on my x-post on substack.

-There’s a thought that pops up in my twitter sphere every now and then that I’m partial to, and it’s this: more beginners should write a quick 500 words about their experience with a new activity.
-Then it’s not just experienced folks talking about the thing in a way that’s detached from the beginner experience, as they’ve forgotten what it’s like to be a beginner.
+I think more beginners should write a quick 500 words about their experience with a new activity.
+Then it’s not just the experienced folks talking about the thing in a way that’s detached from the beginner experience, as they’ve forgotten what it’s like to be a beginner.

 So here are some of my notes on meditation as a beginner, having looked into it for a few months now.

-I think this is important, because the type of meditation you do will determine the experience you have, and some people have a much better time with certain approaches over others.
+This is important because the type of meditation you do will determine the experience you have, and some people have a much better time with certain approaches vs others.

 Here’s how I’d categorize some practices I know of:

 Different approaches have different effects.
-Open awareness practice, for example, might not be a good starting point for you if you like to repress stuff, as those repressed thoughts might come rushing to the surface.
+Open awareness practice, for example, might not be a good starting point if you like to repress stuff, as those repressed thoughts might come rushing to the surface.
 A focusing practice might be more beneficial for you in this case.
+Or if you have ADHD, I highly recommend trying a focusing practice like nadi shuddhi – see the “How did I start?” section below for instructions.

 Many types of meditation help strengthen your prefrontal cortex, which is responsible for decision-making and executive function.
 This sounded appealing to me.